99 Shades of Silver?!

 Aeris, your pre-natal appetite will be your undoing…Sephiroth thought, cringing.

-"Pathologically shy, it seems," Hawk observed, "Zack Fair and Yuffie Kisaragi were able to fill in some of the gaps.
-The Darklighter family was able to tell me about Mrs. Shinra, and it's not hard to know Rufus Shinra's biography,"
+"Yes, almost pathologically shy," Hawk observed, "Zack Fair and Yuffie Kisaragi were able to fill in some of the gaps.
+The Darklighter family was able to tell me about Mrs. Shinra, and it's not hard to know Rufus Shinra's biography."

 "If you've come to ask me about the WEAPON incident in Wutai, I have no explanation," Sephiroth grumbled.